ClickHouse/ClickHouse/docs/en/sql-reference/functions/tuple-map-functions.md

 **Returned value**

--   Depending on the arguments returns one [map](../../sql-reference/data-types/map.md) o [tuple](../../sql-reference/data-types/tuple.md#tuplet1-t2), where the first array contains the sorted keys and the second array contains values.
+-   Depending on the arguments returns one [map](../../sql-reference/data-types/map.md) or [tuple](../../sql-reference/data-types/tuple.md#tuplet1-t2), where the first array contains the sorted keys and the second array contains values.

 **Example**